Free Residential Lease Download

 Before downloading the Topfloor Lease, you must read and agree to the following conditions:

-The letting agreement may only be used subject to the copyright at the
+The letting agreement may only be used in a private capacity by a member

-foot of each lease.
-Essentially, under the terms of the copyright, the
+copyright at the foot of each lease.
+Essentially, under the terms of the

-public may use and amend the leases as they see fit.
-However there are
+copyright, the public may use and amend the leases as they see fit.

-some restrictions if you wish to modify and distribute the lease.
+However there are some restrictions if you wish to modify and

 GNU Free Documentation Licence